Knight and Day

 Knight and Day is a 2010 American satirical action comedy film directed by James Mangold and starring Tom Cruise and Cameron Diaz.
-The film was the second on-screen collaboration of Cruise and Diaz, following the 2001 film Vanilla Sky.
-Diaz plays June Havens, a classic car restorer who unwittingly gets caught up with the eccentric secret agent Roy Miller, played by Cruise, who is on the run from the CIA.
+The film was the second on-screen collaboration of Cruise and Diaz after Vanilla Sky (2001).
+The film follows June Havens (Diaz), a classic car restorer, who unwittingly gets caught up with Roy Miller (Cruise), an eccentric secret agent, as Roy is on the run from the CIA.

 The film's investors offset funding costs by paying Cruise a lower advance fee and providing him a share of revenue only after the financiers were repaid their investment in the production.
 Filming took place in several locations, mainly in several cities located in Massachusetts, while other scenes were filmed in Spain and parts of Austria and Jamaica.

-Knight and Day was released in the United States on June 23, 2010.
-The film received mixed reviews from film critics, with praise for the performances of Cruise and Diaz but criticism of its script.
-It grossed over $261 million worldwide.

-The film was remade in Hindi as Bang Bang!, released October 2, 2014, with Hrithik Roshan and Katrina Kaif in the lead roles.
+Knight and Day was released in the United States on June 23, 2010, and received mixed reviews from critics with praise for its action sequences and the performances of Cruise and Diaz, but criticised its script.
+The film grossed $262 million worldwide and was remade in Hindi as Bang Bang!, with Hrithik Roshan and Katrina Kaif in the lead roles.

 Plot

-Returning home to Boston from buying car parts in Wichita, June Havens collides with Roy Miller at the airport, twice, and is bumped to a later flight.
-CIA Agent John Fitzgerald, believing she works with Roy, puts her back on the plane.
-While she is in the plane restroom, Roy subdues the passengers and flight crew, agents sent by Fitzgerald, and crash-lands the plane in a cornfield.
-Drugging the shocked June, he warns that agents will come after her.
+June Havens, who is returning home to Boston from buying car parts in Wichita, collides with Roy Miller at the airport, and is bumped to a later flight.
+John Fitzgerald, a CIA agent, assumes June is working with Roy and puts her back on the plane.

+While June is in the restroom, Roy subdues the passengers and flight crew, who are agents sent by Fitzgerald, and crash-lands the plane in a cornfield.
+Drugging the shocked June, Roy warns that agents will come after her.
+Waking at home, she prepares for her sister April's wedding.

-Waking at home, June prepares for her sister April's wedding, and learns she wants to sell their father's 1966 Pontiac GTO tri-power, which June had planned to restore as a wedding gift.
+June learns April wants to sell their father's 1966 Pontiac GTO tri-power, which June had planned to restore as a wedding gift.
 She is picked up by Fitzgerald and his agents.
-Roy appears, killing numerous agents in a highway chase and rescuing her.
-She flees to her ex-boyfriend Rodney, a firefighter, before Roy arrives and pretends to take June hostage, shooting Rodney in the process.
+Roy appears and rescues her, while also killing numerous agents in a highway chase.

+June flees to her ex-boyfriend Rodney, a firefighter, before Roy arrives and pretends to take her hostage, shooting Rodney in the process.
+He convinces June she is safer with him and reveals that he has the Zephyr, a perpetual energy battery and that he had been assigned to guard its inventor Simon Feck, until Fitzgerald tried to steal the battery, framing Roy.

-Roy convinces June she is safer with him, and reveals that he has the Zephyr, a perpetual energy battery; he had been assigned to guard its inventor, Simon Feck, until Fitzgerald tried to steal the battery, framing Roy.
-In Brooklyn, June and Roy discover Feck has gone into hiding but left Roy a clue that he is in the Alps.
-They are attacked by henchmen sent by Spanish arms dealer Antonio Quintana.
+In Brooklyn, June and Roy discover Feck has gone into hiding, but left Roy a clue that he is in the Alps.
+They are attacked by henchmen sent by Antonio Quintana, a Spanish arms dealer.
+June gets drugged again and drifts in-and-out of consciousness as they are captured and then escape to Roy's off-the-grid island.

-Drugged again, June drifts in and out of consciousness as they are captured and then escape to Roy's off-the-grid island.
-Accepting a call from her sister, June accidentally leads Quintana's men to the hideaway.
+Accepting a call from her sister, June accidentally leads Quintana's men to the hideout.
 Escaping Quintana's unmanned aerial assault vehicle in a helicopter, Roy knocks June out to circumvent her fear of flying in the tiny helicopter.